-Here’s What You’ll NeedA prescription from a pediatrician or other specialist in Speech Therapy
+Here’s What You’ll NeedA prescription from a pediatrician or another specialist in childhood nutrition.

 How Can We Help You?

-Individual Speech Therapy will take place in-center at our facility for children participating in the ABA Abilities program who have a written order from their Pediatrician or other specialist.
+Individualized Nutrition Therapy will take place in-center at our facility for children participating in the ABA Abilities program who have a written order from their pediatrician or other specialist.

 Call ABA Abilities for the help you need.
 412-319-7371.